anteriovieira/challenge-generator-slackbot/README.md

    - Subscribe to `message.channels` workspace event

 5. In **Slash Commands**, create a new command:
-   - Command: `/storytime`
+   - Command: `/challenge`
    - Request URL: `https://your-domain.vercel.app/api/slack/command`
-   - Description: "Start a collaborative story"
+   - Description: "Start creating a challenge"

 6. Install the app to your workspace and copy the Bot User OAuth Token